AlveenaKhan784784/AlveenaKhan784784/README.md

 - 🌱 I’m currently learning **advanced techniques in data analysis to enhance my expertise in extracting actionable insights from data and stay updated with industry trends.**

-- 👨‍💻 All of my projects are available at [My Portfolio on GitHub](https://github.com/AlveenaKhan784784/AlveenaKhan_DataAnalyticsPortfolio.)
+- 👨‍💻 Some of my projects are available at [My Portfolio on GitHub](https://github.com/AlveenaKhan784784/AlveenaKhan_DataAnalyticsPortfolio.)

 - 📫 How to reach me: **alveenakhan853@gmail.com**